jclark/satpulse/FEATURES.md

 We can see what NIC we have and know about its limitations.

-- for rPI CM4 deal with loss of carrier
+- for rPI CM4 deal with
+   - loss of carrier (listen to netlink events)
+   - losing pulses when reading from PHC
 - for i210 deal with timestamping both edges (we can use UBX to get the length of the time pulse)

 ### Deal with GPS flakiness